Useful FFmpeg Filters

 -vf scale=1920:trunc(ow/a/2)*2:flags=lanczos

-If you are downrezing, you will get the best results with the lancozs filter, otherwise the default is bicubic.
+If you are down-scaling, you will get the best results with the lanczos filter; otherwise, the default is bicubic.
+The lanczos filter provides higher sharpness and reduces aliasing compared to simpler filters, making it the preferred choice for high-quality VFX delivery.

 See: https://trac.ffmpeg.org/wiki/Scaling for more info.